ModernizationDigital/playbook-3/_playbook/intro.md

 layout: page
 title: 'What is Digital Transformation'
 ---
-Simply put, it is the process of upgrading existing processes and adopting new technology systems to meet the needs of the industry.
+In our world, Digital Transformation is happening as we upgrade existing processes and adopt new technology systems to meet the needs of the industry.
 Process, Technology, along with Data and Organizational change comprise the four main pillars of Digital Transformation.

 ### Transformation, Modernization, Migration